 - Finely chop onions – I do this by slicing very thin pieces and then cutting cross-wise.
 Chop the parsley very finely, and also the bacon.
 The trick with anything you wish to appear delicate is to chop everything as finely as you can.
 Shave or cut your cheese – again delicately – cheese should not be a dominant flavour – it should be a background hint.

 - By now the pastry will have thawed.
 Use a breakfast cup to cut out circles of pastry.
 Grease a muffin pan and then put each circle of pastry in a muffin container.

 - Put a few bits of onion, not more than a level teaspoon worth, in the bottom of each pastry case.
 Put a few pieces of bacon, not more than a teaspoon full, in each case.
 Add two dessert spoons of the egg mixture on top of each one – if you only have small muffin tins then two dessert spoons may be too much.
 Fill each case with egg to half a centimetre from the top.
 Pop a small piece of cheese, or cheese shavings on top, and finish with a sprinkle of parsley.

-- Cut all the off little triangles and bits of pastry left by cutting circles and use these to give your savouries caps.
+- Cut all the odd little triangles and bits of pastry left from cutting circles and use these to give your savouries caps.
 They do not need to be completely sealed.
 In fact it is better if they aren’t sealed because they will swell considerably with the egg content and rise quite high.